More Local Events.

 As a Professor Emeritus of Landscape Architecture at the University of Massachusetts Amherst and a Principle Emeritus at The Berkshire Design Group, Mark brings his knowledge of landscape, ecology, design and composition to inform his photography and advocate for habitat preservation.
 His photographs have been exhibited at UMass Amherst in the Design Building Gallery, the US Fish and Wildlife Headquarters Gallery, the Baystate Medical Center Gallery and Franklin Medical Center.
 He’s also granted permission to several non-profit groups to use his photographs in newsletters, reports, notecards and postcards.
 These groups include the Friends of Quabbin, the Massachusetts Rivers Alliance and the Kestrel Land Trust.
 You can see more examples of his work at: https://www.marklindhult.com

-SATURDAY JUNE 18: Juneteenth Heritage Walking Tour.
+SATURDAY JUNE 18 and SUNDAY June 19: Juneteenth Weekend.
+Saturday: Heritage Walking Tour.
 Tour begins 11:00 a.m. at the West Cemetery on Triangle Street and ends at 5:00 p.m. at The Drake.
 A collaboration between Ancestral Bridges and the Amherst Historical Society Museum to celebrate Juneteenth in Amherst, MA.
 This walking tour explores the unique history and contributions of generations of Black families in Amherst curated and guided by descendants.
 Free and open to the public.
+Sunday: Jubilee on the Common.
+Music, food, and community beginning at noon.
+More Information.

 ON LINE EVENTS